by-ali/loosing-language/README.md

   <p>
-    The interactive glossary at the end of the story was built with HTML, CSS and vanilla JavaScript and uses the browser's
+    The interactive glossary at the end of the story was built with HTML, CSS and JavaScript and uses the browser's
     <strong>Web Speech API</strong> to generate Belarusian pronunciation.
   </p>